Learn our story, from the beginning and into the future.

 Learn the legacy.

-On October 1, 1927, Frank L. DeMark, bought the existing funeral business of Thomas Dwyer and operated the funeral home out of a residence located at 27 West Highland Avenue for five years.
+On October 1, 1927, Frank L. DeMark, bought the existing funeral business of Thomas Dwyer and operated the funeral home out of his residence for five years.
 In 1932, construction began on the present facility at the corner of Highland Avenue and Holly Drive.
 A dedication of the building was held on April 23, 1933.
 DeMark Memorial Chapel was named in memory of Mr. DeMark’s son who died the year before.
 In 1935, Mr. DeMark's daughter, Evelyn obtained her embalmer's license and in 1937 she and Bruce M. Hotchkiss were married.

 In 1945, the Hotchkiss’ purchased the